How Nutrition North Canada works

 • low

 Items subsidized under each level are determined with input from Indigenous and community partners and include culturally appropriate and nutritious foods.
 More savings are provided to the most nutritious, perishable foods.
-In addition, savings are provided to less perishable foods and essential non-food items.
+In addition, savings are also applied to less perishable foods and essential non-food items.

 Seasonal surface transportation